Hemne Municipality: Geography

 Hemne Municipality was bordered on the east by Snillfjord Municipality and Orkdal Municipality, on the south by Rindal Municipality (in Trøndelag county) and Surnadal Municipality (in Møre og Romsdal county), and on the west by Aure Municipality and Halsa Municipality (both in Møre og Romsdal county).
 To the north, across the waters of the Trondheimsleia was Hitra Municipality.

 The Hemnfjorden formed the border between Hemne Municipality and Snillfjord Municipality.
 The Vinjefjorden was located on the southwestern side of the municipality and the lake Vasslivatnet was in the southeast.
 In the south near the village of Vinjeøra, there are several hiking trails to mountain lodges such as Sollia.
 The highest point in the municipality was the 1039.96 m tall mountain Ruten.

 The Grønkjølen Nature Reserve was located in the extreme south of the municipality.

 Government

 While it existed, Hemne Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Sør-Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was from 1995 handled by the inter-municipal agency HAMOS Forvaltning.